jackdahms/gags/README.md

 - global token variable in blockoff.py?
 - better song display
 - extra space at the beginning of each line in generate_song
-- if artist has any songs in songs.tsv, we don't look for more songs.
+- if artist has any songs, we don't look for more songs.
     - what if more were added?
     - what if we were interrupted when adding songs last time?
     - search for songs by default, add advanced option to disable search